Carlosrincong/AWS-Solutions-Architect-Associate/S3/README.md

 You can enable to change the storage class of the objects in the reploicated bucket Delete marker replication is no enabled by default, that means if you delete a object in tue source bucket, the delete marker will not be replicated to the target bucket. that feature will not replicate DELETES only DELETE MARKER

+Other features:
+- Requester pays for networking cost of download a blob.

 # S3 Cost Optimization

 - You need to understand your workloads, and define your application performance and data access requirements.